 The fire marshal or fire inspector will try to educate the property owner or occupant to bring about voluntary compliance with the code.
 It is important to remember that many of the items contained in the code came about due to single fires that killed many people or destroyed a large amount of property.
 These were lessons that were hard learned, and they should not be repeated.
 If voluntary compliance cannot be obtained the fire marshal or inspector will start administrative actions to bring about enforcement of the code, and if that fails legal action is taken in Bay County Circuit Court.

-The interpretation of the BOCA National Fire Prevention Code by the fire marshal or fire inspectors can be appealed to the Fire Code Board of Appeals.
+The interpretation of the International Fire Code (IFC) 2009 edition, by the fire marshal or fire inspectors can be appealed to the Fire Code Board of Appeals.
 Please see the Fire Code Board of Appeals section for more information on this process.

 Review of Building Plans